 But then, on a rainy summer weekend a couple of months back, a friend of mine and I wanted to go watch a movie, and rather than ditch that idea and stay home after all, we settled on seeing Jordan Peele’s cinematic masterpiece.

-Get Out is about Chris Washington (Daniel Kaluuya), an aspiring photographer, who has recently started dating Rose Armitage (Allison Williams).
-They’ve been together for a couple of months and have been invited to spend the weekend with Rose’s parents on their vast estate somewhere in a non-descript suburbian area.
+Get Out is about Chris Washington (Daniel Kaluuya), an aspiring photographer, who at the beginning of the movie has recently started dating Rose Armitage (Allison Williams), and has been invited to spend the weekend with Rose’s parents on their vast estate somewhere in a non-descript suburbian area.
 Chris is initially nervous about going there, because Rose hasn’t told her parents that he is black, but Rose reassures him that there is absolutely nothing to worry about.
 At first, everything seems to be going very well and Rose’s parents do what they can to make sure Chris feels at home.
 Slowly but surely, however, things start to feel wrong.
 Rose’s parents, her neurosurgeon dad Dean (Bradley Whitford) and her psychotherapist mom Missy (Catherine Keener), have a black housekeeper and a black gardener, who act ever so slightly out of place.
 In fact, all of the non-white people Chris encounters at the Armitage estate seem to be acting weirdly.
 On top of that, Missy is all too keen on using hypnotherapy to help Chris out with his smoking habit.

 If you haven’t seen the film yet, I’m sure you now think you have an idea of where the plot is going, but believe me, you’ll be in for an enjoyable and unpredictable ride.
 I for one was genuinely surprised by some of the twists in the movie (and I pride myself in being fairly literate when it comes to movies).
 Although marketed as a horror film, it falls more into the realm of a psychological thriller with some surprisingly humerous moments.
 On the whole, Get Out is an intelligent movie that offers social commentary on multiple levels, and I for one whole-heartedly recommend it.
 It is no longer in theatres, but has already been released on Blu-Ray and DVD.